fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ---------------->
 ```

-If the context is not preserved, pausing the function will reset the count:
+If the context is not preserved, then pausing the function will reset the count:

 ```
 1 2 3 pause 1 2 3
 ---->       ---->
 ```

-This counter function should be modeled as a Generator and not an Observable.
-But our pausable timer (and polling) does not require this kind of context
+But our timer (and polling) is stateless.
-preservation.
+No context preservation is required to produce a tick every ten seconds.
+This means that we don't need a truly pausable timer.
-Instead, we can start a timer when we need one and dispose of it when we don't.
+Instead, we can create a new timer when we need one and dispose of it when we
+don't.

+### A "pausable" timer

 We'll start by defining a function that creates an instance of the timer
 Observable.